DreLazz/deep-learning-model/README.md

 # Training and Evalutaion:

 For model architecture, I designed a neural network comprising two input layers with a total of 22 neurons.
 ReLU activation function was applied to the input and hidden layers with 21 neurons, while the output layer employed the Sigmoid function with a single neuron.
+I also changed the epochs to 85.
 This configuration facilitated effective feature extraction and learning of nonlinear relationships, making it well-suited for binary classification tasks.
 The model demonstrated an accuracy of 78%.

 To enhance predictive performance, I introduced the applicant's name as a feature.
 Additionally, I preprocessed the data by removing outliers in the "CLASSIFICATION" and "APPLICATION_TYPE" fields, excluding those with unique value counts less than 500.
 Moreover, outliers in the 'NAME' column with counts less than 5 were also filtered out.